mcandre/gtdlint/README.md

 * `HACK`
 * ...

-gtdlint can be customized with a `-p` command line flag and/or a `.gtdlintrc.yml` configuration file, for example to look for `pte` instead, in Spanish projects.
+gtdlint can be customized with a `-p` command line flag and/or a `.gtdlintrc.yml` configuration file.
+For example, gtdlint can be configured to look for `pte`/`hack` in Spanish projects.

 gtdlint is a shell wrapper around the traditional GNU [grep](http://www.gnu.org/software/grep/) backend, presenting a frontend similar to modern linters like [Reek](https://github.com/troessner/reek/wiki) and [JSHint](http://jshint.com/).